rust-lang/reference/src/expressions/method-call-expr.md

 # Method-call expressions

-A _method call_ consists of an expression followed by a single dot, an [identifier], and a parenthesized expression-list.
+A _method call_ consists of an expression (the *receiver*) followed by a single dot, an [identifier], and a parenthesized expression-list.
 Method calls are resolved to methods on specific traits, either statically dispatching to a method if the exact `self`-type of the left-hand-side is known, or dynamically dispatching if the left-hand-side expression is an indirect [trait object](types.html#trait-objects).
-Method call expressions will automatically take a shared or mutable borrow of the receiver if needed.

 ```rust
 let pi: Result<f32, _> = "3.14".parse();